openmedlab/MIS-FM/README.md

 <!-- give a introduction of your project -->
 ## Details

 The following figure shows an overview of our proposed method for pretraining with unannotated 3D medical images.
-We introduce a pretext task based on sudo-segmentation, where Volume Fusion is used  to generate paired images and segmentation labels to pretrain the 3D segmentation model, which can better match the downstream task of segmentation than existing Self-Supervised Learning (SSL) methods.
+We introduce a pretext task based on pseudo-segmentation, where Volume Fusion is used  to generate paired images and segmentation labels to pretrain the 3D segmentation model, which can better match the downstream task of segmentation than existing Self-Supervised Learning (SSL) methods.

 <!-- Insert a pipeline of your algorithm here if got one -->
 <div align="center">